 SubhanAllah, if we can take a step back, breathe, and call upon Allah, we will benefit with blessings for enduring, with true patience, what Allah has placed on us here on Earth.

-It is an opportunity for us to have sins removed.
+It is also an opportunity for us to have sins removed.
 An opportunity to get closer to Jannah and further from Jahannam.

 The Qur’an and the Sunnah of Prophet Muhammad (SAW) show us examples of patience/sabr and the rewards of true patience.